liveview-native/live_view_native/guides/ex_doc_notebooks/getting-started.md

 For the best experience, we recommend using Livebook to run these guides.
 Simply click on the "Run in Livebook" badge to import the guide into Livebook.

-Each guide is designed to be completed independently, but we suggest following them chronologically for the most comprehensive learning experience.
+Each guide can be completed independently, but we suggest following them chronologically for the most comprehensive learning experience.

 ## Prerequisites